Sruthi1203/UMBC-DATA606-Capstone/Resume.md

 ## Involvement
 - **Delegate Hyderabad, India • Model United Nations (MUN), India • September 2019**
-  - Demonstrated strong public speaking capabilities and ability to work with a large committee and won “Best Delegate” while representing the country of New Zealand dealing in the Middle Eastern Conflict..
+  - Demonstrated strong public speaking capabilities and ability to work with a large committee and won “Best Delegate” while representing the country of New Zealand dealing in the Middle Eastern Conflict.